-The Global Flourishing Study (GFS) is a collaboration between scholars at Harvard University and Baylor University, in partnership with the Gallup Organization and the Center for Open Science.
-The GFS will consist of 300,000 participants from 22 geographically and culturally diverse countries, nationally representative within each country, with data collection on the same panel of individuals annually for five waves of data.
-The GFS will include a rich set of measures on well-being and health, religion and spirituality, and social, demographic, economic, political, and psychological variables.
-Many prior analyses rely upon cross-sectional samples from the United States and Europe, and the empirical study of “religion” has often been limited to Christianity.
-Longitudinal data are more limited on the effects of religion on well-being around the world and among the major non-Christian religions.
-We propose to close this knowledge gap by examining the determinants of well-being and the effects of religion in a global probability-based panel study includes people of all major faith traditions and none.
-The GFS will furthermore expand knowledge on the extent to which, and in what ways, many of the world’s largest nations are, or are not, flourishing, as well as why.
-Its longitudinal panel nature and large sample size will allow for the application of a rigorous methodology to examine the causes of flourishing.
-Data will be made publicly accessible via the Open Science Framework in a branded registry, providing an important new resource for researchers, journalists, policymakers, and educators around the world.
+The Global Flourishing Study (GFS) is a longitudinal data collection and research collaboration between scholars at Harvard University and Baylor University, in partnership with Gallup and the Center for Open Science and with the support of a consortium of funders.
+The $43.4 million initiative will include data collection for approximately 240,000 participants from 22 geographically and culturally diverse countries, including Argentina, Australia, Brazil, Egypt, Germany, India, Indonesia, Israel, Japan, Kenya, Mexico, Nigeria, the Philippines, Poland, Russia, Turkey, South Africa, Spain, Tanzania, Ukraine, the United Kingdom, and the United States.
+The study will obtain nationally representative data within each country, with collection on the same panel of individuals annually for five waves of data.
+The GFS will include a rich set of measures of well-being and health, religion and spirituality, and social, demographic, economic, political, and psychological variables.
+Much prior research on many of these topics has relied upon cross-sectional samples (a “snapshot” approach) and has often been limited to the United States and Europe.
+We propose to address present knowledge gaps with longitudinal data (a “film” approach), by examining the determinants of well-being in a global probability-based panel study that includes people of diverse geographical, cultural, and religious backgrounds.
+The GFS will expand knowledge on the extent to which, and in what ways, many of the world’s largest nations are or are not flourishing, as well as why.
+Its longitudinal panel nature will supply evidence concerning the causes of flourishing, while the large panel size and multi-country and nationally representative coverage will give insights from around the world.
+The design of the GFS has benefited from extensive feedback from a globally diverse group of scholars.
+Preparation for the study began in 2018 and pilot work in each of the 22 countries took place between January and June of 2021.
+This process included a rigorous translation process, cognitive interviewing, and multiple waves of survey refinement.
+One of the major outcomes of the GFS will be a publicly accessible data resource that can be used by scholars across disciplines around the world.
+Data will be made publicly accessible via the Open Science Framework in a branded registry, hosted by the Center for Open Science.
+This data set will provide an important new resource for researchers, journalists, policymakers, and educators.

 Templeton.org is in English.
 Only a few pages are translated into other languages.